MSW Intensive Weekend Program

 Use these links to access important information relevant to your studies:

-If you have questions or need additional information, prospective students may contact the Office of Admissions at MSWadmissions@ssw.rutgers.edu or 848-932-4363.
+For more information about application and admission requirements, prospective students may contact the Office of Admissions at MSWadmissions@ssw.rutgers.edu or 848-932-4363.